-We believe that learning to read and write well are a vital foundation to any child’s education and that the development of good literacy skills is essential to academic success.
+We believe that learning to read and write well is a vital foundation to any child’s education and that the development of good literacy skills is essential to academic success.

-In the Early Years Foundation Stage (EYFS) and Key Stage 1 (Infants) we make use of a daily structured phonics programme called ‘Letters and Sounds’.
-This is supplemented, particularly in EYFS, by the use of elements of ‘Jolly Phonics’: a fun and child centred approach for younger children which uses actions to represent sounds.
-We make use of a variety of other resources to support our teaching, such as ‘Bug Club Phonics’ and ‘Phonics Play’ which are online.
+The teaching of phonics aims to build children’s speaking and listening skills as well as to prepare children for learning to read by developing their phonics knowledge.
+In Reception and Key Stage 1 (Years 1 and 2) we teach phonics daily, using a structured phonics programme called ‘Active Learn Phonic Bug’.
+We make use of a variety of other resources to support our teaching, such as ‘Phonics Play’ and ‘Spellzone’ which are online.
 Daily phonic activities help children to know letter sounds and build a bank of recognised common words for reading and writing.
-Children are taught phonics in phases and progress through six phases.
+Children are taught and progress through 6 phonics phases, 1 - 6.